top of page

 What is Mirror desilvering?

-Desilvering is basically water damage and refers to that annoying process when the backing of the mirror deteriorates and you get black or brown spots.
+Desilvering is basically water damage and refers to that annoying process when the backing of an old mirror deteriorates and you get dark spots that turn to black edges.
 It is also known as mirror rot, water damage, oxidation or tarnishing.
-It is often seen in bathroom mirrors because of the high moisture levels in the air which penetrate the mirror edge and can also occur where moisture drips down the mirror and onto the bottom edge causing rust to form.
+It is often seen in bathroom mirrors because of the high moisture levels (from baths and hot showers) in the air, which penetrate the mirror edge and can also occur where moisture drips down the mirror and onto the bottom edge, causing rust to form.
+This effect can look attractive on an antique mirror, but this minor damage is not what you want on modern mirrors.
+If you have this issue in other rooms due to excess moisture in the air, you might also like to read my posts about managing condensation in your home and how to use a dehumidifier to tackle condensation.

-The best treatment is actually prevention (more on that in a minute) as to 'resilver' the mirror you need specific chemicals and is really best left to the professionals.
-There are ways you can hide the damage such as by painting or taping a frame onto the mirror, or in fact by adding an actual frame, but after much research on the internet I couldn't find any good suggestions for actually removing the unsightly rust to make the damage less noticeable.
-As we have a mirror with this issue in our bathroom I set about testing an idea I'd had after seeing lots of rust removal hacks using WD-40.
+The best treatment for this common problem is actually prevention (more on that in a minute) as to ‘resilver’ the edges of a mirror you need specific chemicals and is really best left to the professionals.
+There are ways you can hide the damage such as by painting or taping a frame onto the mirror, or in fact by adding an actual frame, but after much research on the internet I couldn’t find any great ideas for actually removing the unsightly rust to make the damage less noticeable.
+As we have a mirror with this issue in our bathroom I set about testing an idea I’d had after seeing lots of rust removal hacks using WD-40.

 What you'll need to treat a desilvered mirror